How to Use the Biometric Sign-in Tools Included in Windows 10

 Convenience is also a key benefit for customers that us biometric technology.
-They eliminate the need to enter in complex passwords in favor of static free one-touch instant authentication.
+They eliminate the need to enter complex passwords in favor of static-free one-touch instant authentication.
 For organizations that require employees to authenticate dozens or hundreds of times per day, biometric sign-in can vastly improve workflow and contribute to running a lean yet secure operation.

 A hybrid example of the security and convenience delivered by biometric authentication is showcased in environments that have roving workers and shared workstations such as banks, retail, healthcare and call centers.
-With biometric authentication users migrate seamlessly and sign-in without friction as them move from device to device.
+With biometric authentication, users migrate seamlessly and sign-in without friction as they move from device to device.

-Seventy-five precent of millennials are comfortable using biometrics today, versus only 58 percent of those over age 55.
+Seventy-five percent of millennials are comfortable using biometrics today, versus only 58 percent of those over age 55.

 70% of Consumers want biometrics in the workplace.
 Based on responses from 1,000 US adults who have experience using biometrics to log into accounts.
 Respondents cited speed (35%), not having to remember passwords (33%), and security (31%) as the main reasons for looking favorably on biometric authentication.